dscornaienchi/javascript-password-generator/README.md

 - What problem does it solve?
 - What did you learn?

+Acceptance Criteria - user is being generated a random password
+* When "generate password" is clicked, a series of prompts for password criteria is presented
+* Select which criteria to include in the password (Length,character types,)

+WHEN asked for character types to include in the password

+THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters

+WHEN I answer each prompt

+THEN my input should be validated and at least one character type should be selected

+WHEN all prompts are answered

+THEN a password is generated that matches the selected criteria

+WHEN the password is generated

+THEN the password is either displayed in an alert or written to the page

 ## Installation

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.